h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - Per-row offsets
 - N-fold cross-validation

-DRF no longer has a special-cased histogram for classification (class DBinomHistogram has been superseded by DRealHistogram), since it was not applicable to cases with observation weights or for cross-validation.
+DRF no longer has a special-cased histogram for classification or regression (class DBinomHistogram has been superseded by DRealHistogram) since it was not applicable to cases with observation weights or for cross-validation.

 ###Defining a DRF Model